Company vehicle and crew preparing for commercial waste collection

 Risk Management and Operational Controls

 We identify and manage hazards across all commercial waste activities, including collection, loading, vehicle movement and transfer station operations.
 Controls are documented and include segregation of hazardous materials, secure containment of sharp or infectious items and safe traffic management on sites where waste is handled.
 Regular audits and spot checks verify that controls are effective for commercial refuse and waste collection tasks.
+Pre-start checks and toolbox talks ensure teams are briefed on the specific risks each day.

 Training, Competence and Health